Why your shaving cream is watery and what to do about it?

 ● Preparation: Trim and Shower for a Better Shave

-Getting a close shave is not just about the right tools or shaving gel but also about how well we prepare our skin.
+Getting a close shave is about the right tools or shaving gel and how well we prepare our skin.
 Begin by trimming long hair with a pair of scissors.
 This approach reduces the effort required to shave and bodes well for the health of your blade.

 Furthermore, a refreshing shower can help open up the pores, enabling a much closer shave.